An open-air, beachfront perch at Kamalame Cay, Bahamas

 BY TOM MCDERMOTT

 My family rented a house on a small island off the coast of Eleuthera in the Bahamas over a number of spring vacations.
 For several years – yes, years – construction crews were rebuilding the house next door – things tend to go slow on a secluded Bahamian island, which is why we go there – resulting in the owner of our house granting us a welcome discount.
+The Bahamas News gives one all updates and all the latest events happening in the most happening island.

 We will not be getting any slow-build discounts from Robert Myers, whose Bahama Island Homes just completed a fully furnished, turn–key seaside house in the Kamalame Cay resort off the coast of Andros island.
 “I’ve known Brian and Jennifer Hew, Kamalame’s owners, for years,” said Myers by phone from his own Lyford Cay home in Nassau.
 “Building can be a long slog in a remote place.
 We thought we’d build one by a new method and see how it went.”